Family tree of George Lazenby

 James Bond

 In July 1969, after making On Her Majesty's Secret Service, Lazenby returned home to Queanbeyan to see his parents.
-He said he had 18 films to consider.
-"But it's all commercial rubbish, such as the guy getting the girl at the end of the Battle of Britain," he said.
-"I'll just have to wait and see."
-He also told the press "I don't think I'm ready for anything like Hamlet yet but I'd love to play Ned Kelly."
+He said he had 18 films to consider, but most of them were bad, adding that he had to "wait and see".
+He also told the press, "I don't think I'm ready for anything like Hamlet yet but I'd love to play Ned Kelly."

 Post-Bond career